 Getting to the start.
-X5 or no. 5 bus from Conwy train station, near the Erskine Arms, to Penmaenmawr Library, every 20 minutes.
-Sundays 09.29 from Conwy.
+X5 or no. 5 bus from Conwy train station, opposite the Erskine Arms, to Penmaenmawr Library.
 See Traveline Cymru for timetables.

 Part 1, Penmaenmawr Library to Jubilee Path

-Walk through the village along Bangor Road, with Menai Strait on your right.
+Walk through the village along Bangor Road, with the Menai Strait on your right.

 Just past New York Cottages, a single storey terrace (which used to house Penmaenmawr Museum, now in the Old Post Office in the middle of Penmaenmawr village) turn left up David’s Lane.